aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 The current situation is error-prone since we have two `Construct` classes in the type closure.
-For example, when a developer types `"Construct"` and uses VSCode to _automatically add import statements_, the IDE will actually add an import for `constructs.Construct`, which is _not_ the type they need.
-Using the wrong type will fail during compilation (similar error as above).
+For example, when a developer types `"Construct"` and uses VSCode to _automatically add import statements_, the IDE will actually add an import for `constructs.Construct`.
+If they define a custom construct class which extends this type instead of the `core.Construct` type, it won't be possible to pass an instance of this class as a scope to AWS CDK constructs such as `Stack` for example.

 ### 3. Composability with other domains